 How to write an introduction email for business?

-The following are some best practices for writing an introduction email for business.
+The following are some best practices for writing an introduction email for a business.

 1. Write an engaging subject line